-While registering a Fictitious Business Name will keep someone else from registering the exact same name in Rhode Island (ONLY for corporations, LLCs and LPs) it does very little from someone else operating a business under that name in other states.
-There is no protection from other businesses using the same name for sole proprietorships and partnerships registering their name.
+While registering your Trade Name will keep someone else from registering the exact same name in West Rhode Island, it does very little from someone else operating a business under that name in other states.
 If stopping others from using your business name is important, you can protect it through a trademark.

 An EIN or Employer Identification Number is a unique nine-digit number that some businesses will register for through the Internal Revenue Department (IRS).
 An EIN is required for partnerships, corporations, multi-member LLCs, or any business that has employees.